 Those that are soothing, slow, grounding, and calming, like Nadi Shodhana (Alternate Nostril Breathing) will be best for clearing stress, anxious feelings, and other unresolved emotions.

 If you prefer a guided practice, Dr. Claudia Welch’s Prana CD consists of four tracks—each working with the prana maya kosha (energetic body) in a different way.
 The final track is a beautiful, hands-free version of Nadi Shodhana, which is a particularly powerful tool for balancing hormones, supporting the endocrine system, and mitigating stress.

 Meditation.
 Meditation can help us to re-pattern the brain on a very profound level—supporting our health in a myriad of ways.
 If you do not have an existing practice, Dr. Lad’s Empty Bowl Meditation is a simple yet powerful technique, suitable for anyone.

-In addition to the above commitments, consider supplementing with herbs and formulas that will support your efforts.
+In addition to the above commitments, consider supplementing with Ayurvedic herbs for weight management, kapha-balancing products, and other formulas that will support your efforts.
 The following herbs are particularly supportive of a robust digestive system and proper metabolic function overall.